NicolasVautier/Rakuten-France-Catalog-code-test/README.md

 The code is written in Python 3 and provided with a requirements.txt file for you to install the environment.

+A model named "mymodel.pth" is provided, but doesn't work well due to poor cpu and lack of training optimizations.

 ## Training

 First, unzip the data.zip file.